-- The 16-year-old, of Newham, was convicted after a trial in October of two counts of applying a corrosive fluid with intent and having an offensive weapon.
+- The 16-year-old, from Newham, was convicted after a trial in October of two counts of applying a corrosive fluid with intent and having an offensive weapon

 - Nicholas Coates is a Senior District Crown Prosecutor in CPS London North